Britain’s Ale Trail – A New Tour for Groups

 This tour is based on groups travelling together by coach.
 If you are less than 20 persons, it may still be possible to take this tour, and we can tailor make a special itinerary for you.
 For individual travellers, it may be necessary for you to hire a car and drive yourself around England (car hire can be arranged) and it’s not as scary as you may think!

 Please contact us and we will be pleased to tailor make something that will fit to your budget and time restraints, and remember, you are free to choose a day to suit yourself.

 Why not also take a look at our‘Let the Tour Be-Gin’ tour – which explore the origins of gin, along with lots of distilleries (and tasting).

 2023 dates available on request

 Build up a thirst by taking an in-depth walking tour of London.
 Marvel at the grand structures of Big Ben and Buckingham Palace and revel in the history surrounding Westminster Abbey and The Tower of London.
 This tour will give you a great insight to London’s past and what it offers to visitors today.

 Feeling thirsty yet?
 This afternoon you will take a tour of London’s historic pubs!
 This is a great opportunity for you to sample a range of British ales or simply sit back and take in the wonders of traditional British public houses.

-This evening you will dine at The George Inn.
+This evening you will dine at The George Inn (additional cost).
 This pub dates back to 1542 and it is believed that Shakespeare himself enjoyed a drink or two here.
 As you tuck in to a delicious meal try to imagine the sounds of revelry that would have consumed this place hundreds of years ago – it might be easier than you think!

 You will stay in London for three nights.